There is a lot to contemplate when it comes to running your home.

 4. Excessive Noise

-Other noises like squealing, rattling, bumping, or banging could be signs of a mechanical matter.
-It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely detached.
+Other noises like squealing, rattling, clanking, or banging could be signs of a mechanical matter.
+It could be as simple as a worn belt, but it may mean an internal component of your unit has loosened or come completely detached.

 Today’s latest products work more soundlessly than ever.
-Often you’ll have to really play close attention to even know that they’re running.
-If noise pollution is a concern for you, that may be reason enough to upgrade to better equipment.
+Often you’ll have to really play close attention to even know when they’re running.
+If noise pollution is an issue for you, that may be reason enough to upgrade to better equipment.

 5. Temperature and Comfort Issues

 If you are having to constantly bump up the heating system to keep things in the house comfy, that should be a major warning that it’s time to re-evaluate your furnace.
-There are several items that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new furnace, give some thought to your thermostat.
+There are several items that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heater, give some attention to your thermostat.